contrapunctus-1/TheatreScript/README.md

 A level 1 heading with either the "Dramatis personae" keyword - `# Dramatis personae`

+If you want to call it something other than "Dramatis Personae", make a heading with the actual text you want, followed by the keyword in parenthesis -
-Or the keyword followed by a colon and the actual heading you want - `# Dramatis personae: The persons of the play`
+`# The persons of the play (dramatis personae)`

-Comments
-1. Not all works use the term "dramatis personae"
-2. If we assume that the first ATX heading in a file is the dramatis personae, we lose flexibility.

-#### Characters
+In the second example, compilers may choose to remove the parenthesized expression.

+#### Character names and descriptions
 1. If there are `[square brackets]`, the text in the left-most pair is the character name
 2. Failing that, if there are `CONSECUTIVE UPPERCASE WORDS`, the left-most set is the character name
 3. Failing that, if there is a comma or parenthesis, the text before the left-most comma or opening parenthesis is the character name